finger-monkey/Muitiform_Attack/readme.md

 ## Run our code

-See attack.sh for more information.
+See run.sh for more information.

 If you find this code useful in your research, please consider citing: